Second Garibashvili government: History

-On October 1, 2022, former Georgian President and the UNM's leader Mikhail Saakashvili returned to Georgia after eight-year exile.
+On October 1, 2022, former Georgian President and the UNM's leader Mikhail Saakashvili returned to Georgia after an eight-year exile.
 Saakashvili entered the country secretly in the container of a sea cargo ship.
 He went live on Facebook, saying that he was in Batumi.
 Saakashvili was in hiding since the Georgian Prosecutor's Office filed criminal charges against him in 2014.
 In 2018, the Tbilisi City Court convicted Saakashvili in absentia on three charges and sentenced him to 6 years in prison.
 Initially Saakashvili's location was unknown to government officials, with some of them even saying that Saakashvili's arrival was fake and he was actually in Ukraine.
 However, later prime minister Irakli Garibashvili held press briefing, where he announced that the government successfully captured Saakashvili.
 He was transferred to No. 12 penitentiary facility in Rustavi and was attending his trials from there.

 During the 2022 Russian invasion of Ukraine, Georgia expressed diplomatic and political support for Ukraine.
 Georgia has provided humanitarian assistance to Ukraine and sheltered Ukrainian refugees.
 However, Georgia has refused to join the Western economic sanctions against Russia.
 Prime Minister Irakli Garibashvili has stated that joining sanctions will harm Georgian economy and people and that he has to put Georgia's national interests above everything else.
 This led to worsening of relations with Ukraine since Ukrainian officials were dissatisfied with Georgia's position.
 Ukraine further accused Georgia of helping Russia to bypass sanctions, which Georgia denied and asked Ukraine either testify or apologize.
 Ukrainian President Volodymyr Zelenskyy in response dismissed Ukraine's Ambassador to Georgia.

 On 3 March 2022, Georgia applied to the European Union membership ahead of schedule, following the Russian invasion of Ukraine.
 However, the application was rejected by the European Commission.
 In June 2022, the European Commission established Georgia's eligibility to become a member of the EU, but deferred giving it official candidate status until after certain conditions were met.
 Later that month, the European Council expressed readiness to grant Georgia the status of a candidate after completing a set of reforms recommended by the Commission.